Should I Leave Effects On When Exporting Multitracks For Mixing?

 For programmed drums, loops, and electronic drums, processing may be part of the sound.
 In that case, print the sound as intended, but separate the main elements where possible.

-For example, send kick, snare, hats, percussion, loops, and drum effects separately rather than only sending one full drum stem.
+For example, send kick, snare, hats, percussion and loops separately rather than only sending one full drum stem.
+That way, the overall character of the production stays intact, but there’s still enough control to balance and shape the drums properly in the mix.

 When To Send Both Versions